 Multi-Entity Business Structures Mini Portal

-Multi-entity business structures can create tax benefits, but more importantly they create flexibility and provide for long-term options.
+Multi-entity business structures can create tax benefits, but more importantly they create flexibility and provide for long-term options when combined with robust operating agreements.
 Unlike some attorneys and wealth managers, WCG does not automatically recommend complicated business structures.
 Far too often we see half-baked ideas and unnecessary complication in the pursuit of precision.
 Rather, we call this the illusion of precision.
 So many things look cool and sexy on paper with color-coded symbols with arrows going everywhere… this owns 2% of that, that owns 51% of this, the whole thing is owned by 27 different LLCs, and blah blah blah.

 There are certain topic where we concentrate snippets of information that is all interconnected allowing you to get a quick 30,000 foot perspective.
 This material comes from Chapter 2 of our book titled Taxpayer’s Comprehensive Guide to LLCs and S Corps.
 You can read it online for free… or a print copy from Amazon, a digital copy from Kindle or a PDF copy from ClickBank.

 This is a common arrangement where your operating company leases space from your holding company, such as an office building, warehouse, land, equipment, etc. This can also reduce self-employment taxes in the operating company since some of the available cash will be paid to you as a rent payment, and rental income in this situation is normally not subjected to self-employment taxes.